Interdisciplinary Engineering | Geneva College

 3. Grow professionally and obtain certifications and/or advanced degrees appropriate to their career path.

-Engineering Program: Student Outcomes
+Engineering Program ABET Student Outcomes

 Upon successful completion of the engineering program, graduates will have achieved the following outcomes:

-5. an ability to identify, formulate, and solve engineering problems
+1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 Career Outcomes